 Students are advised by a supervisory committee consisting of at least three members, including the academic supervisor who serves as the chair of the committee.
 At least one of the committee members must come from outside the student's program.
 The committee is struck during the student's first term of study.

 Natural Resources and Environmental Studies (MSc Program)

-Chair of the Natural Resources and Environmental Studies Graduate Program: Dr. Roger Wheate
+Natural Resources and Environmental Studies Graduate Program Coordinator: Dr. Zoë Meletis